robertangeles/repo-ai-prompts/cobol_decode.md

 ```
 Keep these rules in every pass.

+**Line numbering standard**
+- Use selection-relative line numbers (SelLn) starting at 1 for the current selection.
+- Compute FileLn as `START_LINE + SelLn - 1` and show both when you output any location.
+- Never guess absolute file numbers from memory.

 **Anti-hallucination addenda**
 - Zero-default rows: never output example or placeholder rows.
 Start tables with headers only.
 Populate rows only from matched evidence.
 - Evidence-anchored rows: do not add a row unless it has an Evidence ID tied to a line range and exact snippet in the Evidence Ledger.